 You may opt to supplement your Nutritional Sciences major with a minor program, which involves taking courses in a subject area outside of your specialization.
-Food, Nutrition and Health students are eligible to apply for a Minor in Arts, a Minor in Commerce, a Minor in Fermentations or a Minor in Science.
+Food, Nutrition and Health students are eligible to apply for a Minor in Arts, Commerce, Science, Fermentations, Sustainable Food Systems, or Kinesiology.
 Learn more about minors, including application timelines, here.

 Dual Degree with Master of Management